-Northern Ireland produce is stamped all over the menus at the café-bar restaurant at Belfast’s MAC arts venue, the signature building on the beautiful St Anne’s Square in Cathedral Quarter.
+Northern Ireland produce is stamped all over the menus at the café-bar restaurant at Belfast’s MAC arts venue, the signature building on the beautiful St Anne’s Square in the Cathedral Quarter.

+It's good fun, delicious and good value for the quality too.
 Well worth a visit, theatre or not.